Viavi Solutions (NASDAQ:VIAV) Issues Q1 2023 Earnings Guidance

-A number of large investors have recently made changes to their positions in the company.
-Raymond James & Associates increased its stake in shares of Viavi Solutions by 2.5% during the first quarter.
-Raymond James & Associates now owns 48,044 shares of the communications equipment provider’s stock worth $773,000 after buying an additional 1,181 shares during the period.
-Captrust Financial Advisors increased its stake in Viavi Solutions by 11.1% in the second quarter.
-Captrust Financial Advisors now owns 18,202 shares of the communications equipment provider’s stock valued at $241,000 after purchasing an additional 1,814 shares during the last quarter.
-Price T Rowe Associates Inc. MD increased its stake in Viavi Solutions by 1.8% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 120,806 shares of the communications equipment provider’s stock valued at $1,598,000 after purchasing an additional 2,147 shares during the last quarter.
-PDT Partners LLC increased its stake in Viavi Solutions by 30.1% in the second quarter.
-PDT Partners LLC now owns 15,475 shares of the communications equipment provider’s stock valued at $205,000 after purchasing an additional 3,580 shares during the last quarter.
-Finally, LPL Financial LLC increased its stake in Viavi Solutions by 35.3% in the second quarter.
-LPL Financial LLC now owns 15,987 shares of the communications equipment provider’s stock valued at $212,000 after purchasing an additional 4,169 shares during the last quarter.
-92.83% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently made changes to their positions in VIAV.
+Captrust Financial Advisors lifted its position in Viavi Solutions by 11.1% during the second quarter.
+Captrust Financial Advisors now owns 18,202 shares of the communications equipment provider’s stock valued at $241,000 after buying an additional 1,814 shares during the period.
+United Services Automobile Association bought a new position in Viavi Solutions in the 2nd quarter worth $326,000.
+Price T Rowe Associates Inc. MD lifted its holdings in Viavi Solutions by 1.8% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 120,806 shares of the communications equipment provider’s stock valued at $1,598,000 after purchasing an additional 2,147 shares in the last quarter.
+AQR Capital Management LLC bought a new position in shares of Viavi Solutions in the second quarter worth approximately $231,000.
+Finally, PDT Partners LLC increased its stake in shares of Viavi Solutions by 30.1% in the second quarter.
+PDT Partners LLC now owns 15,475 shares of the communications equipment provider’s stock worth $205,000 after purchasing an additional 3,580 shares in the last quarter.
+92.83% of the stock is currently owned by institutional investors.

 About Viavi Solutions